 What to Wear

 In India and Southeast Asia, temple visits often mean walking around barefoot.
 Unfortunately, you often come out with the bottom of your feet covered in dirt.
-That’s why it’s necessary to always carry some anti-sceptic wet wipes and a small bottle of hand sanitizer.
+That’s why it’s necessary to always carry some antiseptic wet wipes and a small bottle of hand sanitizer.

 Medicines, Travel Documents & Valuables